 In an organization with a £37.5bn investment budget and responsibility for 20,000 miles of track, infrastructure, scheduling etc., correct project and change management is vital.
 The client recognized that change was everyone’s business and wanted to take an Enterprise Change Management approach to change delivery.
 They also recognized that managers have a pivotal, and difficult, role during periods of major change.
 Very often they are managing business as usual targets and competing change demands – all impacting them personally in their role, and the performance and behavior of the teams they lead.

-The client had a project and program management framework used to drive project delivery in the organization.
-However, this framework on its own did not manage the potential people risks and people engagement needed to deliver successful change programs at an organization wide level.
+The client had a project and program management framework used to drive project delivery in the organisation.
+However, this framework on its own did not manage the potential people risks and people engagement needed to deliver successful change programs at an organisation wide level.

 What it needed was an Enterprise-level solution that would:

 - best integrate with the existing project and program framework